 Stock options could be granted under the 2010 Plan.
 The per share exercise price of options granted under the 2010 Plan must have been at least equal to the fair market value of a share of Apexigen common stock on the date of grant, provided that options could be granted with a per share exercise less than the fair market value of a share on the date of grant pursuant to transaction described in and in a manner consistent with Section 424(a) of the Code.
 The term of an option granted under the 2010 Plan may not exceed 10 years.
 With respect to any incentive stock option granted to an employee who owns more than 10% of the voting power of all classes of Apexigen (or any parent or subsidiary of Apexigen) outstanding stock, the term of the incentive stock option does not exceed five years and the per share exercise price of the incentive stock option must equal at least 110% of the fair market value of a share Apexigen common stock on the grant date.
 The administrator determined the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator to the extent permitted by applicable law.
-After termination of service of a participant, he or she may exercise the vested portion of his or her option for six months following a termination due to death or disability, for 30 days following a termination of its term.
+After termination of service of a participant, he or she may exercise the vested portion of his or her option for six months following a termination due to death or disability, for 30 days following a termination for any other reason, or for any longer period specified in the applicable option agreement.
+However, in no event may an option be exercised later than the expiration of its term.
 Subject to the provisions of the 2010 Plan, the administrator determined the other terms of options.